vtomnet/mp-proxy/README.md

 1. Obtain an auth token and domain at https://ngrok.io.
 2. Create a `.env` file with `NGROK_AUTHTOKEN` and `DOMAIN`.
 3. Run `python3 proxy.py --http :3001`.
+4. Open your ngrok URL in a browser.

 ## More info